marcoalopez/marcoalopez.github.io/personal_website.md

 https://www.angryreviewer.com/: Free academic style corrector for modern scientific writing by Roman Anufriev.

 https://colorbrewer2.org/: This color mapping tool produces color-blind-compliant color maps and warns users if their chosen colors will print correctly.
-These colour maps are already included in the Python ecosystem.
+Brewer color maps are already included in the Python ecosystem.
 For MATLAB, you can download them [here](https://es.mathworks.com/matlabcentral/fileexchange/45208-colorbrewer-attractive-and-distinctive-colormaps).
 As a complement, there is also https://www.fabiocrameri.ch/colourmaps/ by Fabio Crameri, that provides a comprehensive set of color maps to represent data without visual distortion.

 https://squoosh.app/: This is a tool that reduces image file size while maintaining high quality.
-It's very handy for making light websites that uses images.
+It's very handy for making light websites that use images.

 https://pandoc.org/ **Pandoc** is a universal document converter, one of the first things I install on a new system.
 The offical website also includes a *"Pandoc in the browser"* utility, https://pandoc.org/wasm-demo/convert.html, that allows you to use Pandoc directly in your browser without installing it.

-### Free scientific software and libraries
+### **Free scientific software and libraries**

 https://www.perplex.ethz.ch/: **Perple_X** is a collection of Fortran 77 programs developed by James A. D. Connolly for calculating phase diagrams, thermobarometry, manipulating thermodynamic data, and modeling equilibrium phase fractionation and reactive transport.
 This software is a gem.
 The discussion group for users is at https://groups.io/g/PerpleX